 If you’ve experienced MBTI, you may have found learning about your own psychological type a key starting point for self-development.
 Once you have an understanding of what makes you really tick, then your whole world will look different.
 Not only will it lead to greater self-acceptance, but it will also help you accept and value the differences of others.

-Many leaders, managers and HR professionals are familiar with and use Myers-Briggs extensively so I will skip going into more detail.
+Many leaders, managers and HR professionals are familiar with and use MBTI extensively.
+So I will skip going into more detail.
 If you haven’t come across the tool before, you can find out more about Myers-Briggs on the link.

-If you haven’t used Myers-Briggs or you don’t feel you’ve fully realised the benefits from using the tool, here are 21 compelling reasons why you might want to look again.
+If you haven’t used Myers-Briggs or you don’t feel you’ve fully realised the benefits of using the tool, here are 21 compelling reasons why you might want to look again.

 Learning and understanding how each other tick can help to: